 The Bachelor of Science in Psychology at Fontbonne allows students to explore all aspects of the human experience — from individual brain functions to the actions of social groups within society.
-The understanding of behavior and mental life is the scientific enterprise of psychologists.
-Students learn about human development, social and personality psychology, cognition, and many other topics, and learn how to use the scientific method to answer questions, design research projects, and collect data that may help improve the human condition.
+Students learn about human development, social and personality psychology, cognition, and many other topics.
+You will learn how to use the scientific method to answer questions, design research projects, and collect data that may help improve the human condition.

 Within our 3/2 agreement, students may also apply to earn a master’s degree in occupational therapy from Washington University in St. Louis — all in just five years!

-- Students work closely with full-time faculty throughout all four years of the program, allowing faculty to tailor the program to best support each student’s unique strengths and interests.
+- Psychology majors work closely with full-time faculty throughout all four years of the program in order to tailor the program to best support each student’s unique strengths and interests.

-- Students have opportunities to engage in various experiential learning opportunities, such as psychology labs, internships, service projects and research projects.
+- A variety of experiential learning opportunities are available to students, including psychology labs, internships, service projects and research projects.

 - Many of our students present their research at local conferences: a rare opportunity for undergraduate students.